 You can find plenty of YouTube videos explaining how to meditate, yet meditation is most effective when you use other tools to help it become a part of your daily life.
 Form the habit of using mindfulness meditation for stress management by:

 - Using technology — Mobile apps can help you manage other areas of your health, including diet and exercise, so why not use one for stress management?
 Here’s a list of apps that are specifically designed to guide you through mindfulness meditation.
-To learn how you can use technology to manage or improve your health, register for a class at Lifestyle Medical Center.

 - In-person with a health care professional — If your goal is overall health and lifestyle modifications, working with a health care professional is a great option.
 A trained professional can teach you techniques for mindfulness meditation and help you make it part of your plan to get and stay healthy.